 Flex space allows companies to scale office capacity up or down quarter by quarter based on hiring velocity and revenue conditions.
 There is no need to over-lease for hypothetical future growth or scramble to sublease when plans change.

 Consider a startup doubling its ML team from 10 to 20 engineers over six months.
 Instead of relocating headquarters or negotiating lease amendments, they simply add more hot desks and an extra project room to their existing flex arrangement.
 When market conditions shift, they scale back just as easily.
+This approach leads to substantial cost savings and reduced real estate costs, as companies typically pay a bundled monthly fee that covers rent, utilities, and maintenance, resulting in more predictable budgeting.

 Productivity and Focus